GrieferPig/Pegasus/README.md

-# CONGRATULATIONS TYPESCRIPT, YOU'VE JUST RUINED MY WHOLE DAY

 # <center>Pegasus Launcher</center>
 #### <center>Featherweight, no, Heavyweight, newbie-friendly Minecraft launcher.</center>
 ***
 ## Why this?
 Pegasus Launcher aims for the ultimate compactness (in functionality) and usability, which means, it abandons all the redundant, fancy functionality, while keeping the necessary bits to start Minecraft.

 And obviously, you don't need an AI assistant to launch Minecraft if you can do it within one click.